OpenConext/OpenConext-dashboard/coin-selfservice-dist/src/main/docs/INSTALL.md

 This installation document only provides documentation for the Tomcat application server.

-If you already have deployed a previous version of the COIN selfservice application you must follow step 2.2 to undeploy the previous version
+If you already have deployed a previous version of the COIN selfservice application you must follow step 2.2a to undeploy the previous version.

+If you have not deployed a previous version yet, follow 2.2b instead.

 ### 2.1 Stop Tomcat

 Stop the tomcat application server

-### 2.2 Undeploy a previous version (optional)
+### 2.2a Undeploy a previous version (optional)
 Navigate to the `<<CATALINA_HOME>>/wars/`
 (e.g. /opt/tomcat/wars/)
 delete the `coin-selfservice-war-<<VERION>>.war` file.